Atled9/env/README.md

 API can probably perform these things far more efficiently.

 ## Struct-Based Translation Units, Dynamic Memory, and Data Management

+ENV, short for Environment, is the name of the struct that holds all the data used at the core of the graphics library.
+This makes it easier to create functions that work on many different areas of the application at once without having to pass a long list of arguments.

+The members of ENV:

+* The SDL window, rendering, and event contexts
+* A boolean array to track key-presses
+* Another struct `pnt`, short for point, which holds the 3D point-position data
+* Floating point step variables that define the speed of translational and angular movement

 ## Coordinate Conversions
 ## 3D Perspective Projection
 ## Linear Translations and Rotations